-The department server for UNIX home directories will be down for short periods during the day starting Monday at 11am.
-See the EECS department notice for more information about the schedule.
+Updated Feb 24, 10:20pm The department server for instructional UNIX home directories crashed at about 6pm (Fri Feb 24) and was restored at about 8:30pm.
+Course WEB sites on http://inst.eecs.berkeley.edu were also down.
+During that time, you could not login, or access to your files were frozen if you were already logged in.
+See the EECS department notice for current information about the failure.
 Please see "Symptoms when UNIX home directories are missing" below for how this may effect you.

 After software upgrades to this server in January, WEB sites using CGI (programs to generate the WEB pages) in user accounts may need modifications.
 We are working to resolve some of the administrator- owned CGIs (Jan 2 2017).
 See below for coding tips.
 Also, the syntax of the .htaccess files has changed. .htacess files can be used to implement password-controlled access to the WEB contents of a UNIX directory under your public_html directory.
 The changes are to comment out (#) several directives if you have them, and replace them as shown below> #AuthzLDAPAuthoritative off #AuthType AuthCAS AuthType CAS #AuthLDAPURL ldap://ildap3.EECS.Berkeley.EDU/ou=people,dc=EECS,dc=Berkeley,dc=EDU?uid TLS AuthLDAPURL ldaps://ildap3.EECS.Berkeley.EDU/ou=people,dc=EECS,dc=Berkeley,dc=EDU?uid Without those changes the content of the directory is inacccessible via the WEB server (https://inst.eecs.berkeley.edu).
 Howvever, owners of the WEB sites (ie, instructors of classes, etc) can access the files directly by logging into the account on an Instructional UNIX computer.
 Here are some notable differences between the old and new servers that affect CGI scripts: old: SolarisX86, new: Linux Ubuntu any compiled modules may need to be replaced change /usr/sww/bin/git to /usr/bin/git change /usr/sww/bin/ps2pdf to /usr/bin/ps2pdf change /usr/sww/bin/groff to /usr/bin/groff change /usr/local/samba/bin/smbclient to /usr/bin/smbclient change /bin/sort to /usr/bin/sort change /bin/uniq to /usr/bin/uniq change 'sort +6' to 'sort -k 6', for example The version of Perl has changed from version 5.8 to version 5.18.
 Here are sym links we have added for backwards compatibility: /bin/ssh -> /usr/bin/ssh /usr/local/bin/perl -> /usr/bin/perl /pool/www/cgi-bin -> /pool/cgi-bin /var/www/cgi-bin -> /pool/cgi-bin /export/www/cgi-bin -> /pool/cgi-bin/ /usr/lib/cgi-bin -> /pool/cgi-bin /usr/local/httpd/cgi-bin -> /pool/cgi-bin/ Please ask email@example.com for help if needed.